1. Gautama Buddha was born in __________.

 Explanation: The Pali Canon (Tipitaka) is the earliest preserved Buddhist scripture.

-57. The Mahayana Buddhist texts were mainly composed in:
+57. The Mahayana Buddhist texts were mainly composed in__________.

 A) Pali